ulsdevteam/Alma_Jobs/README.md

 --cache_dir

-:  This is to allow the specification of where the job cache is kept.
+:  This is to allow the specification of the directory where the job cache is kept.
 By default it chooses the directory of the running script.

 FILES